 With an NRR 27 rating, the Peltor H7A ear muffs will protect your hearing against up to 101 decibels of external noise.
 Its inner fluid-filled cushion is covered with foam encased in high-quality vinyl, making these earmuffs comfortable for wearing in any environment.

-The Sync Ear Muffs has industrial strength hearing protection and can be easily used with any portable music player.
+The Sync Ear Muffs have industrial strength hearing protection and can be easily used with any portable music player.
 The experts at Howard Leight have engineered this safety set up to give you both protection and quality sound engineering.
 The Sync headband is an ideal solution for anyone who needs to wear hearing protection for extended periods of time, at work or at home.

 Watch this video to see how these ear muffs work.